ZheikoN/rock-paper-game/README.md

 -   **Rules and Help Section**
     - If users need help understanding the rules of the selected game they can chose to see the rules directly on the page
-    - on Desktop, this appears after hovering mouse over a questionmark
-    - on Mobile, this needs to be tapped.
-Tapping anywhere else on the page will make the rules disappear
+    - clickable button will show the rules for selected game

     ![](./assets/readme/features/help.png)